 - 1/3 cup shredded, reduced-fat sharp cheddar cheese

-- 1/4 cup chopped or crumbled bacon (from about 3-4 slices, see note)
+- 1/4 cup chopped or crumbled, cooked bacon (from about 3-4 slices, or purchased bacon bits, see note)

 - 2 tablespoons finely chopped green onion